Retired Jersey Numbers of New York Mets Legends

 Mike Piazza: 31

-The power-hitting Mike Piazza, now has his number 31, retired today in mid-2016mid-2016 as part of a key piece behind the Mets' late '90s to early '00 success.
+The power-hitting Mike Piazza, now has his number 31, retired today in mid-2016 as part of a key piece behind the Mets' late '90s to early '00 success.

 Career Accomplishments and Contributions

-Batting: Piazza signed with the Mets in 1998 and retired from play in 2005.
-He hit 220 home runs, with a National League-leading 111 RBIs in his first season for the Braves, where he played until he moved to Houston after the 1978 season.
+Batting: Piazza signed with the Mets in 1998 and retired from play in the mid 2000'a.
+He hit 220 home runs, with a National League-leading 111 RBIs at one point of his career.

 Legacy and Impact